Violins that Speak for Themselves

 They will be put on my website as I complete them with individual prices.
 You may reserve one with a 10% deposit.
 The prices are higher than my previous prices but still lower than most makers charge for their violins.
 Any unsold will remain on my website at a price I choose.

-They will be available for collection/delivery in August this year.
+They will be available for collection/delivery from late May/June this year.

 Please email me